Warius5/UCA-GameDev-Tasks/Task 4/Task4.md

+# Task 4 Branching Dialogue System

+Advanced Programming

+Ben Powell

+2204331

+Branching Dialogue

 Looked at example of how to set up C# trees from the presentation.

 Research the best way to set out the question data.

+### Trees
+- Specialized structure to store data in a hierarchical manner
+- Central and sub nodes
+- Have left and right nodes

 Created big list of the nodes with questions.